theolivenbaum/resin/README.md

 ## Bag-of-characters model

-The first model is a graph of words embedded as bags-of-characters.
+A graph of words embedded as bags-of-characters.
 This model creates clusters of documents that share similar words.

 Natural language queries are parsed into terms, then into bags-of-characters,